bowtie-json-schema/bowtie/docs/gh-action.rst

         - name: Validate Schema
           run: bowtie validate -i lua-jsonschema -i python-jsonschema schema.json instance.json

-`Here we have used just two implementations, namely: python and lua.
-You may make changes according to your requirements.`
+*Here we have used just two implementations, namely: python and lua.
+You may make changes according to your requirements.*

-`Note that you cannot use different dialects for different implementations in the same command, bowtie just takes the last dialect specified by using the "--dialect" flag.`
+*Note that you cannot use different dialects for different implementations in the same command, bowtie just takes the last dialect specified by using the `--dialect` flag.*